-Nokia acknowledges possibility of Microsoft smartphone as a risk to its businessAlex Wagner - Deputy Managing Editor, News Desk
+Nokia acknowledges possibility of Microsoft smartphone as a risk to its businessAlex Wagner - Editorial Director of News and Content

 Last year, Microsoft took the wraps off of the Surface tablets, its own Windows RT and Windows 8-powered slabs that would be released later in 2012.
 The move surprised many in the tech industry because Microsoft isn't really known for creating hardware like that, opting instead to license out its software for use on devices from other companies.
 Unsurprisingly, the debut of the Surface tablets have led to rumors that Microsoft could eventually introduce its own Surface smartphones as well.
 Microsoft has shot down that possibility in the past, saying that it's satisfied with its ecosystem of Windows Phone partners, but it looks like one of those partners feels that a Surface phone is still a possibility.